bearitt/COSC310Project/README.md

 empty, the original word is returned.

 ### NERConfidence
-Employs the Named Entity Recognition algorithm from the Stanford NLP library.
-The getNamedEntityRecognition method <DOES SOME STUFF>. containsDate returns true if the string contains a date value, and containsPerson returns true if the string contains a person's name (the latter is unimplemented at this phase). getSpecial returns a string telling the user about daily specials based on their date query.
+Employs the Named Entity Recognition (NER) algorithm from the Stanford NLP library.
+The getNamedEntityRecognition method runs the NER algorithm on the sentence inputted by the user and returns a tab separated string with the named entities in the sentence (i.e. the words that correspond to people, dates, locations, etc.). containsDate returns true if the string contains a date value, and containsPerson returns true if the string contains a person's name (the latter is unimplemented at this phase). getSpecial returns a string telling the user about daily specials based on their date query.

 ### SentimentAnalyzer
 Contains a single method getStanfordSentimentRate which takes a string as an